JoseJX/analogue-pocket-patches/README.md

 This patch converts `Konami GB Collection Volume 4 (E)` to the `.pocket` format.

+This patch is also compatible with the [conversion patch](https://www.romhacking.net/hacks/2474/) to create a standalone version of Castlevania II.

 This patch was updated to fix a crash when the time ran out in Antarctic Adventure.
 (2022/01/31)

 ROM MD5: `f3414d53473e2cc43347774cc5f40495`